jamocko/Moon/about/index.md

 I defended my Ph.D. dissertion in May, 2017 (GPA 4.0), and began my post-doctoral training with [Dr. Richard Lang at the Cincinnati Children’s Hospital Medical Center](https://www.cincinnatichildrens.org/research/divisions/o/ophthalmology/labs/lang).
 At the Lang Lab, I **developed a new statistical methodology for the measurement and analysis of gene expression data**, and optimized protocols with greater quality control for the collection of data on gene expression to conform to industry standards (MIQE guidelines).
 I've also  **automated data analysis and results visualization for the laboratory (Excel), and have begun creating data analysis, visualization and statistical tools for the lab in R.**

-## Getting Started

-To learn how to install and use this theme check out the [Setup Guide](http://taylantatli.me/Moon/moon-theme/) for more information.

 [Contact Me](mailto:jmocko@gmail.com){: .btn}